ataylor32/django-username-email/README.rst

 The only difference between CUser and the vanilla Django ``User`` is email address is the ``USERNAME_FIELD`` (and username does not exist).

-CUser supports Django 1.11 (Django 2.0 support is coming soon).
-If you need to use CUser with Django 1.8 - Django 1.10, you must install an older, unmaintained version of CUser, as noted in the "Install & Set up" section).
+CUser supports Django 1.11+.
+If you need to use CUser with Django 1.8 - Django 1.10, you must install an older, unmaintained version of CUser, as noted in the "Install & Set up" section.

 Why use CUser?
 --------------